Introduction

 mongod -f "mongod-config.txt" |

-Using SSL option in SSIS MongoDB Connection
+Using the SSL option in the SSIS MongoDB Connection

 Prerequisites